ktsintotas/Bag-of-Tracked-Words/README.md

 **Probabilistic Appearance-Based Place Recognition Through Bag of Tracked Words<br/>** Konstantinos A. Tsintotas, Loukas Bampis, and Antonios Gasteratos<br/>
-IEEE Robotics and Automation Letters, Vol. 4, No. 2, Pgs.
-1737 - 1744 (April 2019)
+IEEE Robotics and Automation Letters.
+Presented at the IEEE international conference on robotics and automation (ICRA).

 If you use this code, please cite:

 ```
-@ARTICLE{tsintotas2019probabilistic,
+@article{tsintotas2019botw,
   title={Probabilistic Appearance-Based Place Recognition Through Bag of Tracked Words},
   author={K. A. Tsintotas and L. Bampis and A. Gasteratos},
   journal={IEEE Robotics and Automation Letters},
   volume={4},
   number={2},
   pages={1737-1744},
   year={2019},
   month={April},
   doi={10.1109/LRA.2019.2897151}
 }
 ```
 ## Contact
-If you have problems or questions using this code, please contact the author (ktsintot@pme.duth.gr).
-Ground truth requests and contributions are totally welcome.
+If you have problems or questions using this code, please contact the author (e-mail address: ktsintot@pme.duth.gr, ktsintotas@icloud.com).
+Contributions are totally welcome.